With a PhD behind you, you’re in prime position to secure a great job and begin your career from an advanced starting point.

 Your CV needs showcase the plethora of skills you’ve gained alongside your academic achievements and soft skills.

-- PhD Graduate CV example
+- PhD Graduate CV examples

 - Structuring and formatting your CV